jinscript/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There is still quite a few false positives.
-We can adopt more sophisticated methods like YOLO or SSD.
+The SVM classifier will work poorly if the video is taken in a completely different environment.
+We need more training data and a much more sophisticated ML model, e.g. YOLO or SSD to make a robust classifier.